 The board may by resolution reject any and all bids and make further calls for bids in the same manner as the original call.
-The board reserves the right to purchase through an inter-local cooperative agreement with another governmental agency provided such agency has complied with the bidding requirements that are applicable to school districts.

 D. Interlocal Cooperation Act

 The board reserves the right to enter into interlocal cooperative agreements for purchases and public works with other governmental agencies pursuant to the Interlocal Cooperation Act, Chapter 39.34 RCW.